Updated June 2021

-Stitching Together Disparate Security Technologies
+1. Stitching Together Disparate Security Technologies

-Delivering Actionable Insights
+2. Delivering Actionable Insights

 Of course, connecting technologies is of limited value without the ability to monitor and measure a security environment in a unified manner.
 Powerful analytics are needed that align with an enterprise’s security vital signs – including dashboards that capture the right metrics and enable drill-down capabilities to further investigate potential threats.
-The ability to “slice and dice” those metrics ensures that different team members and different levels of the enterprise are able to gain the insights they need.
+The ability to “slice and dice” those metrics ensures that different team members and different levels of the enterprise can gain the insights they need.

 These vital signs will depend on the organization and industry, but often include things at both a macro and micro level to ensure that those trends at both levels can be easily identified and prioritized.
-The macro level includes metrics and insights such as overall visibility level across the enterprise, technology effectiveness and team performance.
-While the micro level includes much more specific detail including insights such as the internal or external IP related with the most alerts, top IDS signatures fired for different network zones and other specifics related to potential threats affecting an environment.
+The macro level includes metrics and insights such as overall visibility level across the enterprise, technology effectiveness, and team performance.
+The micro level includes much more specific detail including insights such as the internal or external IP related with the most alerts, top IDS signatures fired for different network zones and other specifics related to potential threats affecting an environment.

-Automated Response for Greater Speed and Effectiveness
+3. End-to-End Automation for Greater Speed and Effectiveness

-Automated Threat Hunting With ReliaQuest’s GreyMatter Solution
+Automated Threat Hunting with ReliaQuest GreyMatter